 Getting Started#

-We’re going to demonstrate how to estimate recruitment curves using a hierarchical Bayesian model and the rectified-logistic function.
+We’re going to use a standard hierarchical Bayesian model and the rectified-logistic function to estimate neural recruitment curves.

 A Simple Example#